-Influenza activity is expected to return in the fall and peak mid-winter.
+Influenza activity is expected to return in the fall.
 The Centers for Disease Control and Prevention (CDC) recommends all people aged 6 months and older to get a flu vaccine.
-Getting a flu vaccine is more important than ever during the 2022-2023 season to protect yourself and the people around you from flu and can also help support healthcare systems responding to the COVID-19 pandemic.
-With the relaxing of precautionary measures in the community, it is expected that there may be a more severe flu season as compared to last year’s flu season which makes protecting you and your family against flu very timely and important.
+Getting a flu vaccine is more important than ever to protect yourself and the people around you from flu and can also help support healthcare systems should COVID-19 cases rise again.

 CDC also recommends that we "Take 3" actions to fight the flu:

 - Take time to get a flu vaccine - The CDC urges you to get a flu vaccine.
 Vaccination is the single most important step you can take to protect yourself and others against infection.